 - In biology, any biological entity or processes, or community whose characteristics show the presence of specific environmental conditions.

 - In chemistry, a substance that shows a visible change usually of colour, at the desired point in a chemical reaction.

 - A device that indicates the result of a measurement; e.g. a pressure gauge or a moveable scale

-Indicators can be descriptive, related to performance, efficiency, policy effectiveness, or overall welfare, but in the context of sustainability, it is their integration across different policy areas that is most critical.
-One of the most well knows indicator is human development index measuring……
+Indicators can be descriptive, related to performance, efficiency, policy effectiveness, or overall welfare, but in the context of sustainability, it is their integration across different policy areas that are most critical.
+One of the most well know indicator is the human development index measuring.